SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-08-positive-thinking.md

 ## Positive thinking?!

 I _really_ hate being told that.
-It's as though I'm being socially coerced to buy into some collective delusion that lets them ignore how terribly we're being exploited by the rich and their corporations.
+It's as though I'm being socially coerced to buy into some collective delusion that lets NT's ignore how terribly we're all being exploited by the rich and their corporations.
 Or how brutal we are to each other.

-We [depressed, anxious folk are provably more realistic in our assessments of the world](https://en.wikipedia.org/wiki/Depressive_realism), don't you know?
+We [depressed, anxious folk are more realistic in our assessments of the world](https://en.wikipedia.org/wiki/Depressive_realism), don't you know?

 ## COVID-19 testing